Scientist profiles G-L

 - Clinician scientist, Ontario Association of Radiation Oncology

-- Associate professor, department of radiation oncology, U of T
+- Professor, department of radiation oncology, U of T

-- Associate professor, Institute of Health Policy, Management and Evaluation, U of T
+- Professor, Institute of Health Policy, Management and Evaluation, U of T

-- Loblaw DA, Cheung P, D'Alimonte L, Deabreu A, Mamedov A, Zhang L, Tang C, Quon H, Jain S, Pang G, Nam RK.
-Prostate stereotactic body radiotherapy using a standard linear accelerator: toxicity, biochemical and pathological outcomes.
+- Loblaw DA, Cheung P, D’Alimonte L, Deabreu A, Mamedov A, Zhang L, Tang C, Quon H, Jain S, Pang G, Nam RK.
+Prostate stereotactic body ablative radiation using a standard linear accelerator: toxicity, biochemical, and pathological outcomes.
 Radiother Oncol.
 2013 May;107(2):153–8.

-- Loblaw DA, Prestrud AA, Somerfield MR, Oliver TK, Brouwers MC, Nam RK, Lyman GH and Basch E. American Society of Clinical Oncology clinical practice guidelines: formal systematic review-based consensus methodology.
+- Loblaw DA, Prestrud AA, Somerfield MR, Oliver TK, Brouwers MC, Nam RK, Lyman GH, Basch E. American society of clinical oncology clinical practice guidelines: formal systematic review-based consensus methodology.
 J Clin Oncol.
-2012 Sep;30(25):3136–40.
+2012 Sep 1;30(25):3136–40.

-- Tang CI, Loblaw DA, Cheung P, Holden L, Morton G, Basran P, Tirona R, Cardoso M, Pang G, Gardner S. Phase I/II study of a five-fraction hypofractionated accelerated radiotherapy for low-risk localized prostate cancer: early results of pHART3.
+- Tang CI, Loblaw DA, Cheung P, Holden L, Morton G, Basran P, Tirona R, Cardoso M, Pang G, Gardner S. Phase II study of a five-fraction hypofractionated accelerated radiotherapy for low risk localized prostate cancer: early results of pHART3.
 Clin Oncol.
-2008 Dec;20(10):729–37.
+2008;20(10):729–37.

-- Loblaw DA, Virgo KS, Nam R, Somerfield M, Ben-Josef E, Mendelson DS, Middleton R, Porterfield H, Sharp SA, Talcott J, Taplin ME, Vogelzang NJ, Wade JL, Bennett CL, Scher HI.
+- Loblaw DA, Virgo KS, Nam R, Somerfield M, Ben-Josef E, Mendelson DS, Middleton R, Porterfield H, Sharp SA, Talcott J, Taplin ME, Vogelzang NJ, Wade JL, Bennett CL, Scher HI; American Society of Clinical Oncology.
 Initial hormonal management of androgen-sensitive metastatic, recurrent, or progressive prostate cancer: 2006 update of an American Society of Clinical Oncology practice guideline.
 J Clin Oncol.
-2007 Apr;25(12): 1596–1605.
+2007 Apr 20;25(12):1596–1605.